SuleymanSade/MonsterDocsFork/doc/swerveTroubleshooting2024.md

 ### Initial Symptoms

-* .
-Error in VS code when the code is deployed:
+* Error in VS code when the code is deployed:

 <img src="./images/LowVoltageErrorMessage.jpg" width=150>

-* .Can bus was giving error when ran with RevClient
+* Can bus was giving error when ran with RevClient

 ### Trouble Shooting Safety